nocalhost/nocalhost.github.io/docs/config/config-dev.md

 ### Configure Work Directory

-`containers[*].dev[*].workDir # optional`
+`containers[*].dev.workDir # optional`

-Used to indicate the working directory in remote container after entering the `DevMode` and the directory where the synchronized files are stored.
+Used to indicate the working directory in the remote container after entering the `DevMode` and the directory where the synchronized files are stored.
 By default, `/home/nocalhost-dev` will be used.

 #### Example: Setting up the Work Directory
 ```yml {5}